canonical/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/troubleshooting.md

 (how-to-guides-manage-ubuntu-core-troubleshooting)=
 # Troubleshooting

-[quote]
-:construction: **NOTE TO EDITORS** :construction:

-Some issues re-occur but the causes can be difficult to define or change over time.

-This document is a work-in-progress and will/can be updated to link to other pages helping users with any issues they encounter and guiding them to any relevant forum posts.

-[/quote]

 Ubuntu Core runs on, and can be built for, a diverse and constantly evolving set of [platforms and devices](/reference/system-requirements).

 The majority of our users and developers experience very few issues, but any technology this complex and diverse will likely encounter some issues and incompatibilities.